bill-nac/ripcurrent.github.ie/git.md

 `git -c http.sslVerify=false push`

 ## Learning
-the site https://githubtraining.github.io/training-manual is good but a lot of broken links
+the site https://githubtraining.github.io/training-manual is good but a lot of broken links.